 In our running example, we see this exact problem occuring in the "optimize model" activity.
 In this activity, we want to optimize the cost for a given set of parameters, varying a single parameter within a given range.
 Concretely, we want to vary the number of traffic lights in the simulation, while keeping all other parameters fixed.
-In the end, the activity needs to return the optimal solution; that is, it returns the optimal number of traffic lights for the given set of parameters.
+In the end, the activity will return the optimal solution, that is, return the optimal number of traffic lights for the given set of parameters.
 In essence, the same simulation is ran with slightly different parameters.
 This is, however, embarassingly parallel: each simulation run is independent of every other simulation run.
 Therefore, we desire to run some simulations in parallel.
-Doing this the usual way (i.e., with code) is non-trivial: concurrency requires threads (which is problematic (Lee 2006)), reactivity requires the use of a main loop (possibly with polling), and timeouts require interruptable sleep calls.
+Doing this the usual way, that is, with code, is non-trivial, as we would have to operate at the level of threads, which is not ideal (Lee 2006), and have multiple outgoing connections to the tool.